CleverCloud/CandidateMaterials/README.md

 <br/>

 At Clever Cloud, we have simple values we think are important to work together.
-Differences between people are the driver to an open mindset which turns to be key to engineering : surpass our own belief, understand alternative ways of thinking or rethink the status quo.
+Differences between people are the driver to an open mindset which turns to be key to engineering: surpass our own belief, understand alternative ways of thinking or rethink the status quo.

 <div align="center">